Erotica (song): Commercial performance

 In the United Kingdom, "Erotica" debuted at the 11th position of the UK Singles Chart on October 17, 1992, and, 2 weeks later, peaked at number 3; it spent 9 weeks on the chart overall.
 According to Music Week magazine, 270,800 copies of the single have been sold in the UK as of 2008.
 In Australia, "Erotica" entered the ARIA Singles Chart at number 16 on the week of October 25, 1992, eventually peaking at 4 and lasting 11 weeks on the chart.
 The Australian Recording Industry Association (ARIA) certified it Gold for shipments of over 35,000 copies in Australia.
 In New Zealand, the song debuted at number eight the week of November 1, 1992 and, a week later, reached its peak of number three.
 "Erotica" saw success across Europe as well; it reached the top three in Norway, Portugal, and Sweden.
 It topped the charts of Finland, Greece and Italy, and reached the top 10 in Belgium, Denmark, Ireland, the Netherlands, and Spain.
 The single was less successful in Austria and France, peaking at numbers 15 and 23, respectively.
-"Erotica" reached the first position of both the European Hot 100 Singles chart and the European Dance Radio Chart.
+"Erotica" reached the first position of both the Eurochart Hot 100 and the European Dance Radio Chart.